canonical/jaas-documentation/how-to/bootstrap_permissions.rst

     # View members of a group
     jimmctl auth relation list --target group-my-group

+The purpose of the prefixes ``user-`` and ``group-`` is to distinguish the type of the object.
+More information is available in our doc on :doc:`JAAS tags <../explanation/jaas_tags>`

-More details on group management are available in our :doc:`group and access management tutorial<../tutorial/group_management>`.
+And more information on group management is available in our :doc:`group and access management tutorial<../tutorial/group_management>`.